HISTORY

 NAFN began to explore and establish effective links to the Police and other law enforcement agencies to better understand intelligence gathering and dissemination.
 Services to members were improved as a result of this collaboration and further enhanced by providing access to credit referencing services.

-Members User Accounts Membership Fee Enquiries
+Year Members User Accounts Licence Fee Enquiries

-2000 213 800 £1,000
+2000 213 800 £1,000 30,000

 2000 to 2005